Big-Fig/Fediverse.app/README.md

 ## Data gathering

-Fedi don't use any special analytics service to track users.
+Fedi doesn't use any special analytics service to track users.
 However Fedi uses Firebase services for PushNotifications(optional) and CrashReporting(optional).

 You can completely remove Firebase via manual building from source.